Die Curly Girl Methode | lockenkopf

 The Curly Girl Start

-The first thing you should do is to clean your curls completely from chemical and silicone based product residues by cleaning your curls with a silicone free shampoo or cleansing shampoo.
-By doing this, you allow your hair to rebuild its natural protection.
-Which will make your curly crown shine even more beautiful.
+The first thing you should do is remove all chemical and silicone product residue from your locks by cleansing your locks with a silicone-free shampoo or cleansing shampoo.
+This step will allow your hair to rebuild its natural protection.
+Which then makes your curls crown even more beautiful.

-If you start with this method, it is possible that your curls will become dull until the natural protective layer is restored.
+If you start with this method, your curls may well become dull until the natural protective layer has rebuilt itself.

 The Curly Girl steps

-1. Final wash - wash one last time with sulphate.
+1. Final Wash - one last wash with sulphate

 You can really use any conventional shampoo for this (Dove, Nivea, Fructis, Head & Shoulders....etc)

-I'm often asked about Co-Wash , but I don't recommend it for European curls as it can weigh the curls down, causing them to lose their shape and become "flat". it can make your hair look greasy and unkempt.
-I would use it if the curls are very strong and pronounced or tend towards afro curls - i.e. curls that cannot be "straightened" easily with products that are too heavy.
+I'm often asked about co-wash, but I don't recommend it for European curls as it can weigh down the curls, causing them to lose their shape and become "flat". it can also make your hair look greasy and unkempt.
+I would use it if the curls are very strong and pronounced or tend towards afro curls - in other words, curls that can't be "smoothed" easily with products that are too heavy.

 2. shampoo - also for curly girls

-The Shampoo as often as necessary, but as rarely as possible.
+Use the shampoo as often as necessary, but as infrequently as possible.
 The guideline is approx. 2-4 times a month, but every curl is different, so find the right rhythm for your curly crown.

 If you tend to use shampoo more frequently (e.g. after sport), then use very little shampoo and concentrate mainly on the scalp and hairline.
 This cleanses the roots and removes the body's own oil without drying out the ends (the oldest hair) too much.
-So close to the scalp the curls are continuously greased through the skin.
+This close to the scalp, the curls are continuously lubricated by the skin.

-3. hair mask - for healthy, radiant locks
+3. hair mask - for healthy, radiant curls

-I would use masks approximately every 1 to 4 weeks to give your curls everything they need in a concentrated form.
-If you have a Curl Mask you should rinse the curls with warm water beforehand, this opens the hair cuticles and prepares the curls best for the mask.
+I would use masks approximately every 1 to 4 weeks to give your curls everything they need in concentrated form.
+If you use a curl mask, you should rinse the curls with warm water beforehand.
+This opens the hair scales (cuticles) and prepares the curls best for the mask.
 The mask can work even better if you put a shower cap (plastic) over your hair and then pull a winter hat over it, or a warm hat such as the one from Hot Head.
 The two layers create more heat and the mask can penetrate your hair better.
 Leave on for approx. 45 minutes, then rinse out and continue with conditioner to close the hair cuticles again.

 4. conditioner - your curls' best friend

-The conditioner is probably the most important product in the shower.
-It locks the hair cuticles and at the same time the moisture in the hair.
+Conditioner is probably the most important product in the shower.
+It seals the hair cuticles and at the same time locks in the moisture in your hair.
 This helps to make your curls easier to comb.
-Because it's the hair scales that get caught that can make combing your curls so uncomfortable.
+After all, it is the tangled hair scales that can make combing curls so unpleasant.

-On the days you don't wash your curls with shampoo, just use the conditioner to rinse your hair.
-So wash with water, comb in the conditioner with your fingers, then detangle (comb) your curls and rinse.
+On the days when you don't wash your curls with shampoo, just use the conditioner to rinse out your hair.
+So wash with water, comb the conditioner in with your fingers, then detangle (comb) your curls and rinse.

 Despite all its benefits, you should never apply conditioner (or styling products) to the scalp, as the desired effect on the hair (closing the hair cuticles for easier combing and longer moisture retention) is not at all desirable for the scalp!
 Here too, the conditioner would close the pores of the skin, which can lead to itching, dandruff or over-greasing of the scalp.